 Millennials have a bad reputation.
 Depending on who you ask, they’re blamed for the declining popularity of yoghurt, fabric softener, motorcycles, home cooking, golf, cereal, toys and even beer.
 But Millennials are known to be the generation of innovation, but the way they work is different than their predecessors.
 Millennials are merging IT and OT together in different ways than previous generations.

 This energy is starting to have a real impact on an issue that many manufacturers are deliberating - IT and OT convergence.

-The idea of convergence can be a divisive one.
-Members of both sides often have doubts about alignment and are sceptical about the supposed benefits of making the switch from a traditional silo approach.
+The idea of IT and OT integration can be a divisive one.
+Members of both sides often have doubts about alignment and are sceptical about the benefits of making the switch from a traditional silo approach.

 The disagreements between IT and OT are well documented but is there another conflict taking place?
-We carried out a survey of IT and OT professionals to gauge their thoughts on the Industrial Internet of Things (IIoT) and adopting new tools.
+We carried out a survey of IT and OT professionals to gauge their thoughts on the Industrial Internet of Things (Industrial IoT) and adopting new tools.

 This shouldn’t be a surprise, given the ubiquitousness of this concept in their personal lives; after all, Spotify, Amazon Prime and Netflix are just three examples of subscription-based offerings that have taken off in a big way in the last decade.
 But what does this have to do with IT/OT convergence?

 As it happens, a lot.
 The technologies which are likely to act as a catalyst for IT/OT convergence are increasingly (and sometimes exclusively) available on subscription, or on the cloud, or both.

 Organisations are finding that they can achieve specific business outcomes, without having to make up-front, capital investments, through integrating their OT systems into these technologies.